 2. Set Ground Rules

-Give yourself a few ground rules before you start budgeting your fun:
+Give yourself a few ground rules before you start budgeting:

 • Cover your essentials: Unless you're ready to make a major lifestyle change, assume your rent or your mortgage is a fixed cost.
-There are also steps you can take to reduce some essential costs, like evaluating your grocery budget, turning down the heat or reducing your energy use at home, but you still have to keep the lights on.
+You can take some steps to reduce some essential costs, like evaluating your grocery budget, or reducing your energy use at home, but you still have to keep the lights on.
 If you need to cut back to balance your budget, start with the nonessentials first.

 Illustration of a list labeled "rules" in a large circle surrounded by three smaller circles, each containing different icons: A house, a piggybank with a coin above it, and a red arrow with a dollar sign on it pointed down.